Join Faber Members for 10% off your first order.

 ‘One of the most original and audacious autobiographies ever written by a writer.’
 Le Monde

 Hand to Mouth tells the story of the young Paul Auster’s struggle to stay afloat.
 By turns poignant and comic, Auster’s memoir is essentially a book about money – and what it means not to have it.
 From one odd job to the next, from one failed scheme to another, Auster investigates his own stubborn compulsion to make art and, in the process, treats us to a series of remarkable adventures and unforgettable encounters.
-The book ends with three of the longest footnotes in literary history: a card game, a thriller about baseball, and three short plays.

 Hand to Mouth is essential reading for anyone interested in Paul Auster, in the figure of the struggling artist, in the nature of poverty, or in baseball.

 Browse a selection of books we think you might also like, with genre matches and a few wildcards thrown in.